michel1991/ocp-java-11/annotations/md/README.md

 The rest of the annotations can be applied to methods without triggering a compiler error.
 For option E, the compiler might not recognize the cause (such as magic), but it will still compile.

+### Identify correct statements about annotations.

+* A. @SuppressWarnings can be used only on a class, constructor, or a method.
+    Actually, it can be used on several things.
+Its target can be a TYPE, FIELD, METHOD, PARAMETER, CONSTRUCTOR, LOCAL_VARIABLE, and MODULE.
+* B. @Override can only be used on instance methods.
+* C. @SafeVarargs can only be used on methods.
+    It can be used on constructors and methods.
+* D. @Deprecated can be used only on a class, constructor, or a method.
+    Actually, it can be used on several things.
+Its target can be a CONSTRUCTOR, FIELD, LOCAL_VARIABLE, METHOD, PACKAGE, MODULE, PARAMETER,TYPE.
+* E. @SuppressWarnings("all") can be used to suppress all warnings from a method or a class.
+    Although you can pass any string value to the SuppressWarnings annotation (unrecognized values are ignored), the Java specification mandates only three values - unchecked, deprecation, and removal.
+    Different compilers and IDEs may support other values in addition to these three.

+   There is no rule that says the value "all" has to supress all warnings (although a compiler or an IDE may do that upon seeing this value.)
+(Correct B)